 Comparison operators, such as =, !=, <, >, LIKE, and IN, can be used in condition_expressions of the WHERE clause in the ADQL query statement.

-This page lists the comparison operators that can be used in the condition_expression syntax.
+This page describes the comparison operators that you can use in the condition_expression syntax.

 Comparisons on strings are case-insensitive.